 His most outstanding performances as accompanist were with the great Camarón de la Isla.
 However, it was not until Camarón’s death that Tomatito would begin his solo career, accompanying artists such as Frank Sinatra and Elton John.

-His mastery lies in technical and harmonic mastery.
+His genius lies in technical and harmonic mastery.
 He is capable of creating compositions of high melodic and harmonic richness.
-He also combines them with genres such as jazz, bolero, salsa, among others.
+He also combines them with genres such as jazz, bolero, salsa, to name a few.
 For these reasons we consider him to be one of the best Spanish guitarists today.